gottfriedsz/falsehoods-quantum/README.md

    Don't worry.
 You only need some interest.
 Quantum computing is an interdisciplinary field that combines concepts from physics, computer science, mathematics, and engineering.
 While a Ph.D. in Physics can certainly be advantageous and provide a strong foundation in the underlying principles of quantum mechanics, there are various roles within the field of quantum computing that don't require such an advanced degree.

 FQ04.
-Quantum computers are to only application of quantum technology.
+Quantum computers are the only application of quantum technology.

    No, quantum computers are definitely not the only application of quantum technology.
 While quantum computers are a prominent and exciting application, there are several other areas where quantum technology finds utility.
 Here are a few examples:
       * Quantum Communication: Quantum technology enables secure communication by leveraging the principles of quantum mechanics to ensure the confidentiality and integrity of transmitted information.